Let’s take a look at the best Larry Bird RCs.

 The Best Larry Bird Rookie Cards

-A variety of Larry Bird rookie cards are found in 1980 Topps Basketball sets, using a multi-player design that splits the cards into three segments.
+A variety of Larry Bird rookie cards are found in 1980 Topps Basketball sets.
+They a multi-player design that splits the cards into three segments.

 3. 1980-81 Topps Basketball #47 Scott May, #30 Larry Bird, #232 Jack Sikma (eBay)

 For the first 1980 Topps Basketball card to make the list, Bird is found in the middle, flanked by Scott May and Jack Sikma.
-(The former went on to play in Europe after struggling with injuries, while Sikma was elected to the Naismith Basketball Hall of Fame in 2019.)
+(The former went on to play in Europe after struggling with injuries.
+Sikma was elected to the Naismith Basketball Hall of Fame in 2019.)

 In terms of the perforated design, it’s worth noting that cards that have been detached are considered to be damaged and are seen as being in Poor condition.
 Bird is pictured in a close-up action shot.

-The team/player name is found at the base of the card, and it’s the same font that was used in the 1978 Topps baseball set.
+The team/player name is found at the base of the card.
+It’s the same font that was used in the 1978 Topps baseball set.

 2. 1980-81 Topps Basketball #34 Larry Bird, #164 Bill Cartwright, #23 John Drew (eBay)

 Once again, Bird is joined by two players, this time Bill Cartwright and John Drew respectively.

 Cartwright is a three-time NBA champion as a player, while Drew is a two-time All-Star who became the first player to be banned by NBA commissioner David Stern for multiple violations of the league’s new substance abuse policy in 1986.

 Bird is found on the left, in a similar design to the famous RC seen below.
 Of course, it pales in comparison if you’re looking at sale prices.